 Green Street Children's weekly activities are alive, fun, Bible-focused and Christ-centered gatherings in a welcoming and safe environment.

-There are two Sunday morning gatherings beginning at 9:00am and 10:30am coordinating with the main worship times.
-Connection Class Small Groups are the most important component of the Sunday morning experience.
-These are grade-specific groups where children connect with the same friends, same Connection Class Volunteers (a.k.a., teachers) at the same hour - EVERY SUNDAY!
+Life Groups are the most important component of the Sunday morning experience.
+These are grade-specific groups where children connect with the same friends, same Life Group Volunteers (a.k.a., teachers) - EVERY SUNDAY!
 The consistency in our teachers is a great tool to help impact your children and families in connecting here at Green Street.

 We are laying a solid foundation of Biblical truths found in the Word of God with age appropriate lessons from Truth:78 children's curriculum.